-If there’s one thing we’ve learned in the past year, it’s that Americans are concerned enough about the economy to make major moves with their wealth and retirement.
+If there’s one thing we’ve learned in the past two years, it’s that Americans are concerned enough about the economy to make major moves with their wealth and retirement.
 Protecting one’s life’s savings hadn’t been much of a concern before the Biden-Harris regime took over; having your money working in the various markets generally meant decent returns with limited risks under Donald Trump.

 Today, things are very different.
 Inflation in particular is driving poor decisions with retirement accounts because it’s a challenge that stares at us daily.
 We’re constantly reminded that our dollars aren’t doing as much as they did just a short while ago, and that drives anxiety when our investment reports come to us in the red.